 Renew after time away

-If you don't have enough satisfactory recent teaching service to meet the requirements, there's a range of options to renew your practising certificate after time away from teaching.
+If you don't have enough satisfactory recent teaching experience to meet the requirements, there are two pathways to update your skills and knowledge so you can renew your practising certificate.

 On this page

-You'll be required to complete a RTPP if you:
+You will be required to complete a Refresh Process if:

-- are an overseas teacher and your education qualification was completed more than five years ago and you have not taught in the last five years
+- You are an overseas teacher and your teaching qualification was completed more than five years ago and you have not taught in the last five years.

 More information on TER